How to Use a Patient Blog to Teach Empathy in a Nursing Flipped Classroom

 **CaringBridge has privacy settings, allowing authors to determine who can access their journals.**

-I believe that we can teach students empathy.
-But we must be intentional about how we present these opportunities.
+I believe we can teach students empathy, but we must be intentional about presenting these opportunities.
 For another idea about how to teach caring in the classroom, check out the Empathy Map.

 Getting started using a patient blog to teach active listening